Gas Detection for the Mining Industry

 New Zealand recognises the first 3.
 The gas detector has a sticker attached to it referring to the certification authority and its rating.
 Many have more than one authority rating, often 3.

-We have same-day turnaround for over 90% of the gas detection instruments we service and calibrate.
-It varies a little depending on the number of units in for service, but we strive for same day turnaround as much as possible.
+We process 95% of instruments the day they arrive.
+It does depend a little on the volume of work but we strive for same day turnaround whenever possible.

 You would typically be looking at our MX4, MX6 and single gas models depending on the application, etc.